DrGlaucous/doukutsu-rs-nm/Documentation.md

 - `tiles` - a list of each tile to have an animation.
 - `tile_id` - which tile from the bitmap should recieve this animation.
 The tile is indexed from `0` at the top left corner from left to right.
 For `.pxa` files, it is indexed by `16` pixels.
 For `.pxpack` *(kero-blaster)* files, it is indexed by `8`.
 This behaves similar to how the stock `<CMP` command works.
 *Note: if multiple entries share the same `tile_id`, it will only use the configuration from the last one in the list.*
-- `frame_count` - how many frames of animation the layer should have, 0 and 1 both do the same thing
-- `frame_start` - what animation number to start on, [0 thru frame_count-1]
 - `animation_speed` - how many ingame ticks it takes to advance the frame by 1
+- `frame_start` - what animation number to start on, values larger than the number of frames will be wrapped
+- `frame` - list of tile RECTs to render in sequence, selected in the same manner as the `tile_id`. *(Note: this affects what the tile **looks like** only.
+It does not affect collision, which is still that of `tile_id`.)*

 Here's an example of a file:
 ```